liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 In this design, there is no session when the user is logged out.
 When the user logs in we create a session object that contains information about the currently logged in user, and their orders.
 This made session a prime candidate for using Option type, which we have done with  Option<SessionState>

-When we go to use this session we handle it with a Fold function that takes 2 callbacks - one for if the option value is None() and one for if there is a value (Some)
+When we go to use this session, we handle it with a Fold function that takes 2 callbacks - one for if the option value is None() and one for if there is a value (Some)

 ```dart